-Ukraine’s Zelenskiy calls on NATO to accelerate its accession
+Ukraine’s Zelenskiy calls on Nato to accelerate its accession

-Ukrainian President Volodymyr Zelenskiy urged NATO to speed up his country's membership of the alliance application on April 6, saying it was the only way to end fighting with pro-Russia separatists.
+Ukrainian President Volodymyr Zelenskiy urged Nato to speed up his country's membership of the alliance application on April 6, saying it was the only way to end fighting with pro-Russia separatists.

-Zelenskiy met with NATO Secretary General Jens Stoltenberg on the same day and is calling for Ukraine to be allowed into the military club, as “NATO is the only way to stop the war in Donbas,” Zelenskiy tweeted from his official account.
+Zelenskiy met with Nato secretary general Jens Stoltenberg on the same day and is calling for Ukraine to be allowed into the military club, as “Nato is the only way to stop the war in Donbas,” Zelenskiy tweeted from his official account.
 “Ukraine’s MAP will be a real signal for Russia,” the president added, referring to the membership action plan, the first steps in the accession process.

 It is not clear if Zelenskiy is also pulling out of the Minsk II agreements, which were designed to end the conflict.
 German Chancellor Angela Merkel among others has said there is no military solution to the fighting in eastern Ukraine and that the Minsk agreements are the only diplomatic solution on offer.